Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Methods

 To convert ED to flare energy, we followed the method of \cite{Shibayama_2013}, multiplying the quiescent stellar luminosity by the ED.
-As this energy is instrument-band dependent, we applied bolometric correction factors to estimate the total energy emitted.
-Using the spectral response of each instrument and assuming a 10,000 K blackbody flare spectrum, we adopt $\epsilon_{CHEOPS}=0.34$ and $\epsilon_{TESS}=0.18$.
-The bolometric energy is thus computed as:
+As this energy is band-dependent, we applied bolometric correction factors to estimate the total energy emitted.
+Using the spectral response of each instrument and assuming a 10,000 K blackbody flare spectrum, we adopted $\epsilon_{CHEOPS}=0.34$ and $\epsilon_{TESS}=0.18$.
+Bolometric energy was computed as: